-We've shared a post all about Balisong Pivot System: the bushings, bearings, or washers.
+We've shared a post all about Balisong Pivot Systems: bushings, bearings, and washers.

-Of these pivot systems, bushings are usually the most sought after due to bushing balisongs having extremely tight tolerances and being very predictable when in motion.
+Of these pivot systems, bushings are usually the most sought after due to them allowing for extremely tight tolerances and being very predictable when in motion.
 We wanted to dig into everything you need to know about bushings.

 WHAT IS A BALISONG BUSHING?